 The National University of Ireland Galway (NUIG) has been a centre for teaching and research in engineering since 1849.
 The new Engineering Building now houses the five departments of civil, electronic, industrial, engineering hydrology and mechanical and biomedical engineering under one roof.

-From September, the four-storey architectural gem and its 400 rooms will accommodate some 1,100 students and 110 staff.
-The 14,600m² building will support an emerging generation of engineers, engaged in a new wave of technologies, embracing innovation and entrepreneurship.
+The four-storey architectural gem and its 400 rooms accommodate some 1,100 students and 110 staff.
+The 14,600m² building supports an emerging generation of engineers, engaged in a new wave of technologies, embracing innovation and entrepreneurship.

 An educational tool

 The overall design of the building has been driven by sustainability objectives to achieve a `state of the art´ educational building.
 This design principle has been carried through in the choice of a suitable structural scheme for the project.
 The main criteria for the assessment of the structural solutions were cost effectiveness, compatibility with building finishes, ease of construction, sustainability and market availability.